-Program Name:

-Project Title:

-ugh 13 of the Request for Proposal INSTRUCTIONS for an explanation of is Budget Narrative and for explanations of the expense categories listed on
+[See pages 11 through 13 of the Request for Proposal INSTRUCTIONS for an explanation of how to complete this Budget Narrative and for explanations of the expense categories listed on Form D.]

-Form D.] -д д

-FORM F - SUPPORT FROM COOPERATING COURT
+THE LEGAL SERVICES TRUST FUND PROGRAM EQUAL ACCESS FUND - PARTNERSHIP GRANTS 2012 REQUEST FOR PROPOSAL FOR ALL APPLICANTS FORM F - SUPPORT FROM COOPERATING COURT

-Progra am Name:

-Projec Project Title:

 A. Letter of Support:

-on the pro Letter of Support signed by the Presiding Judge of the court(s) cooperating oposed project.
-If the project is serving one side only, the court's letter must a support for such a program and clearly indicate that it understands the nature need services.
+Attach a Letter of Support signed by the Presiding Judge of the court(s) cooperating on the proposed project.
+If the project is serving one side only, the court's letter must confirm its support for such a program and clearly indicate that it understands the nature of the planned services.

 Status of Letter:

-Signed by Presiding Judge and attached

-Will be sent to Trust Fund Program no later than September 2, 2011
+- Signed by Presiding Judge and attached - Will be sent to Trust Fund Program no later than September 2, 2011

-В. Memoran dum of Understanding:
+B. Memorandum of Understanding:

 All applicants must provide a copy of a formal agreement with the cooperating court setting forth the duties and responsibilities of each party as regards this project.
 This agreement should reflect all financial or in-kind support to be provided by each party, and all logistical and administrative matters reflected in the proposal.

-New Projects: A Memorandum of Understanding with the cooperating court need not be included with the submission of a completed RFP for a new project .
-However, successful applicants must submit a fully-executed MOU to the Trust Fund Program no later than January 31, 2012 .
-Grant funds will not be disbursed without receipt of a fully executed agreement.
+New Projects: A Memorandum of Understanding with the cooperating court need not be included with the submission of a completed RFP for a new project.
+However, successful applicants must submit a fully-executed MOU to the Trust Fund Program no later than January 31, 2012.
+Grant funds will not be disbursed without receipt of a fullyexecuted agreement.

-Continuing Projects : For continuing projects , attach a copy of the Memorandum of Understanding now in effect.
+Continuing Projects: For continuing projects, attach a copy of the Memorandum of Understanding now in effect.
 Identify any changes proposed for the upcoming term of the agreement and the reasons for such changes.
-Revised MOU's may be submitted subsequent to the Commission's approval of a Partnership Grant, but no later than January 31, 2012 .
+Revised MOU's may be submitted subsequent to the Commission's approval of a Partnership Grant, but no later than January 31, 2012.

 Status of MOU:

-Fully executed and attached

-Enclosed draft to be executed and provided to the Trust Fund Program by

-To be drafted, executed and provided to the Trust Fund Program by
+- Fully executed and attached - Enclosed draft to be executed and provided to the Trust Fund Program by - To be drafted, executed and provided to the Trust Fund Program by